f1ssh/recipebook/README.md

 - Create, view, update and delete recipes
 - List all saved recipes
+- Search recipes by name or ingredients
+- Filter recipes by comma-separated ingredients
 - Plan recipes for each day of the week

 ## Usage